Image: BASILICOSTUDIO STOCK / stock.adobe.com

 Starting on January 15, 2022, the Biden administration required that most health plans cover the cost of eight at-home COVID tests per month per person.
 (This is separate from the four free tests described above, that households can order through the mail.)

 Fortunately for Medicare beneficiaries, the Biden administration announced on February 3 that Medicare would level the playing the field by covering the cost of at-home COVID tests by early spring 2022.
-Beneficiaries with Medicare Part B – including those with Original Medicare and those with Medicare Advantage – are now able to obtain up to eight tests per month at participating clinics, pharmacies, and stores.
+As of April 4, beneficiaries with Medicare Part B – including those with Original Medicare and those with Medicare Advantage – are now able to obtain up to eight tests per month at participating clinics, pharmacies, and stores.
 Be sure to ask if your healthcare provider is taking part in this program to make sure any tests you get will be covered.

 Of note, some Medicare Advantage plans cover over-the-counter tests as a supplemental benefit.
 In those cases, the eight tests covered by this new Medicare initiative are in addition to any coverage you already get from your plan.

 Are there other ways to get free at-home COVID tests?